-Ravi's research interests are in the areas of asset pricing, capital markets, and financial institutions.
-His articles have appeared in leading academic journals, including the Journal of Political Economy, Journal of Financial Economics, Journal of Finance, and Review of Financial Studies.
-He is noted for his contributions to the development of the Hansen-Jagannathan bound, and the Hansen-Jagannathan distance that summarizes what is missing in an asset pricing model, the TGARCH volatility model, a contingent claims framework for evaluating the performance of actively managed portfolios, and the role of portfolio weight constraints in estimating vast covariance matrices with precision.
+Ravi's research interests include asset pricing, capital markets, and financial institutions.
+His articles have appeared in leading academic journals, including the Journal of Political Economy, Journal of Financial Economics, Journal of Finance, and Review of Financial Studies and in several graduate level text books.
+He is recognized internationally for the Hansen-Jagannathan bound, Hansen-Jagannathan distance, TGARCH/GJR volatility model, and the use of portfolio weight constraints in estimating large covariance matrices with precision.
 He received the 2014 Graham & Dodd, Murray, Greenwald Prize for Value Investing.